3."

 rough.

-big, troubesome and awkward.
+and awkward.

-After Coleco dropped SGM, the game's
+After Coleco dropped the original SGM, the games

 Super Donkey Kong and Super Buck Rogers was released later for ADAM in